RJGiannini/OpenSeaAPITool/README.md

 * Machine Learning Model Group 1:
   * Group focused on number of times and NFT sold
-  * 2 of 3 submodels demonstrate competant accuracy averaging 90%
+  * 2 of 3 submodels demonstrate competent accuracy averaging 90%
   * Prediction test holds at 92% accuracy

 * Machine Learning Model Group 2:
   * Group focus is on Last Sale Price in Ethereum
-  * 2 of 3 submodels demonstrate competant accuracy averaging 85%
+  * 2 of 3 submodels demonstrate competent accuracy averaging 85%
   * Prediction test holds at 60% accuracy

 ## Summary